MEGA65/mega65-kbd-pcb/README.md

 ... and a set of MEGA65 keycaps, or some other key caps to make do until we find a way to make the proper caps available.

+Once built, you will need to consider if you need a metal plate to further stabilise they keyboard, although if you use the key switches intended for PCB mount, this should not be a problem.
+What you will likely need are some spacers, yet to be exactly determined, to provide the correct set-back of the PCB in a MEGA65 top-case.
+Again, once we have built and tested one of these ourselves, we will update the info here with more details.

 ## Any tips for assembly?

 This is a new design, and we will update the instructions once we have built one.